SavNov/Writing/Ares/The Shelf.md

 I shrugged.

-“I... don't know.
+“I… don't know.
 Seemed so important before."
 I said.

 I read the words at the bottom.